joelyuhas/AstroChimps/README.md

 - At the end of the day, the `program_main.py` will kill all subprocess and send the email using the email logic.

+## Planned Updates
+Several updates are planned as the objective of this project is to be something that can be continually updated/improved, including:
+- Making the algorithms their own class, with an abstract parent class so they can be used with a similar interface